Morrow’s Journey of LGBTQIA+ Inclusion

 Many LGBTQIA+ people are estranged from their families or currently have complicated relationships because the UMC deemed them incompatible with Christian teaching.
 There are others who have long since passed, quietly living their entire lives believing that, not just the church, but God could never love them.

+Thankfully, Morrow Church has never been a “quiet” place when it comes to social justice.
 For generations, we have been known, throughout our Conference, as a place where we take Jesus’ words to serve the oppressed and “the least of these” seriously.
 We are so proud of the way our congregation has been at the forefront, leading our Greater New Jersey Conference, not just talking, but walking the walk despite the great risks to our church and clergy.
 Consider and celebrate some of the most notable contributions that have led to this day:

 When our youth group wanted Morrow’s Church Council to make a statement of inclusion in 2009, Pastors Bobbie Rambach and Brenda Ehlers, did the hard work to prepare Morrow to become the first Reconciling Church in New Jersey.
 The District Superintendent at the time wouldn’t allow us to join this organization, but the Council made a statement anyway and many parishioners supported the group independently.